nimiq/developer-center/learn/protocol/validators/validators.md

 This transaction moves the validator to an inactive state, where it no longer participates in block validation.
 Deactivation is scheduled to take effect at the next [election block](https://www.nimiq.com/developers/learn/protocol/block-format#macro-blocks), meaning that the validator continues to be active until the next scheduled election.
 Deactivation is a necessary step before a validator can be retired or deleted.

+Moreover, if a validator remains offline for an extended period, it is deactivated and loses any rewards for the time it remains inactive.

 ### Jail

-A validator is jailed immediately when this transaction is executed due to misbehavior, such as double-signing blocks or going offline for extended periods.
+A validator is jailed immediately after an equivocation proof is submitted accounting for the misbehavior, such as double-signing blocks or attempting to fork the chain.
 The jailing process also deactivates the validator if it is not already inactive.
 The validator remains jailed until the penalty period is served, ensuring it cannot participate or tamper with its funds during this time.

 ### Reactivate

-Once the penalty period has ended or if the validator was not jailed, this transaction reactivates the validator.
+A validator can sed this transaction to reactivate from the inactive state.
+Also, once the penalty period has ended or if the validator was not jailed, this transaction reactivates the validator.
 The validator must meet certain conditions to be reactivated:

+- Must be inactive
 - Must not be retired
 - Must not be jailed at the time of reactivation

 Reactivation restores the validator's ability to participate in block validation and earn rewards.
+Note that this transaction is unnecessary if the validator has the `automatic_reactivate` setting enabled.

 ### Retire